equeumco/bot-jesse-equeum/README.md

 # Jesse Project Template with Equeum Support

-This is template from which you can create your own Jesse project with Equeum support.
+This is template from which you can create your own Jesse project and start using Equeum forecasts.

 ## Before you start